kunal-visoulia/Classification-Using-Logistic-Regression/README.md

 Here, I used **Logistic Regression** for solving this clasification problem and measured its various performance metrics on the given dataset.

 ## RESULT
-Follwing was the confusion matrix:
+Following was the confusion matrix:

 <img src="images/24.png"/>
 <img src="images/26.png"/>